bytebase/bytebase.com-old/content/blog/database-change-management-with-snowflake.md

 Here we have to mention the informative blog post [Embracing Agile Software Delivery and DevOps with Snowflake](https://www.snowflake.com/blog/embracing-agile-software-delivery-and-devops-with-snowflake/), which provided valuable insights and inspired us to implement similar processes in our product.

 You’ll have a GUI and the full migration history.
 You can use Bytebase **Free Plan** to finish the tutorial.
-There is also a bonus section about drift detection for those advanced users if needed.
+There is also a bonus section about schema drift detection for those advanced users if needed.

 ## Prerequisites